DevelopmentArc/react-indepth/life_cycle/birth_mounting_indepth.md

 ---

 [^1] The Native UI layer is actual system that handles UI rendering to screen.
 In a browser, this is the DOM.
 On device, this would be the UIView.
 React handles the translation of content to the native layer format, but offloads the actual visual rendering to the platform being used.

+[^2] Dan Abramov chimed in with this terminology on a StackOverflow question. http://stackoverflow.com/a/31069757